linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 24 Non US Equity Markets.md

 A-shares are traded in yuan (RMB) and are available to all mainland Chinese investors; they are also available to foreign investors but only through a QFII program.
 A-shares were only available to mainland Chinese investors, but this restriction ended in 2013.
 Since then, QFII-licensed foreign institutions that have received a special permission by the Chinese government, can also participate in this A-share market, as discussed above.

 B-shares are traded mainly among international investors.
 They are also available to mainland Chinese investors who have a legal foreign currency account.
 B-shares are quoted in U.S. dollars on the SSE and in Hong Kong dollars on the SZSE.
 B-shares are based on local Chinese companies.
 They have a face value in RMB.
 They are listed for trading primarily by international investors.
 However, B-shares are also open to domestic investors, provided that these investors set up a foreign currency account.
-B-shares are traded in U.S. dollars on the SSE and in Hong Kong dollars on the SZSE.
 Many companies list and trade their shares simultaneously on the SEHK and the mainland Chinese stock exchanges and thus offer two share classes, called "dual listing," as discussed below.

 H-shares are shares of companies incorporated in mainland China, which are listed on the SEHK.
 Although they are regulated by the Chinese legal system, H-shares are denominated in Hong Kong dollars and are traded in the same way as the other stocks on the SEHK.
 Many companies list their shares on both the SEHK and one of the two mainland Chinese stock exchanges (dual listing), as discussed below.